 Frequently students wish to discuss the results of their assignments immediately upon receiving their grade and feedback.
-Every effort will be made to provide substantial feedback on assignments with the intention of making the grading clear, and also to help you improve regardless of the grade an assignments receives.
+Every effort will be made to provide substantial feedback on assignments with the intention of making the grading clear, and also to help you improve regardless if the assignment receives an "A" or a "C."

-If you still have questions or concerns about your grade, please make an appointment to see me and discuss further.
-You must wait 24 hours after receiving your assignment and grade before contacting me to discuss your results.
-Please set up an appointment no later than 7 days after receiving your grade if you wish to meet and discuss, or appeal.
+If you still have questions or concerns about the results of your assignment, please make an appointment to see me and discuss further.
+Please wait 24 hours after receiving your assignment and grade before contacting me to discuss your results.
+In addition, you must set up an appointment no later than 7 days after receiving your grade if you wish to meet and discuss.

 You may also appeal your overall grade, or the grade of any specific assignment.
-These are the steps: